Car Search Law: Warrantless Searches and Your Rights

-Petitioner was one of four men arrested after the car in which they were riding was stopped by police shortly after an armed robbery of a service station.
-Police then searched the car.
-This was not a search incident to arrest.
+Police arrested four men after stopping their car shortly after an armed robbery at a service station.
+Officers searched the car, even though it was not a search incident to arrest.

 Anton Vialtsin, Esq.